EMERGENCIES

 If your pet has eaten something toxic, DON'T DELAY - CALL US IMMEDIATELY:

-01983 653769 If we're closed, follow the instructions given.
+01983 653769 If we're closed, press option 1 to go through to the duty vet.

 NB.
 Please KEEP the packaging so we know what and how much they have eaten..!